-Understanding each section of the GRE makes it easier to draft a detailed study plan, hence, they are as follows:
+Understanding each section of the GRE makes it easier to draft a detailed study plan.
+So, what are the GRE sections?

 Verbal Reasoning (VR): The VR section of the GRE exam tests how proficient you are in the English language.
 It is divided into three components — Reading Comprehension (RC), Text Completion (TC), and Sentence Equivalence (SC).
 The Reading Comprehension tests your reading skills and your ability to grasp information and draw conclusions.
 On the other hand, Text Completion and Sentence Equivalence questions both test your vocabulary and your command over the English language.

 Quantitative Reasoning (QR): The QR section tests your basic mathematical skills.
 To narrow it down, it tests your ability in the following areas — Arithmetic, Algebra, Geometry and Data Analysis.

-Analytical Writing (AWA): The AW section is further divided into two tasks — Analyse the issue task and Analyse the argument task.
+Analytical Writing (AWA): The AWA section is further divided into two tasks — Analyse the issue task and Analyse the argument task.
 Both the tasks under this section, test your writing skills, grammar, vocabulary, and syntax.
 It also examines if your essays have a coherent structure and if the essay is a product of your independent, critical thinking.

 The Verbal and Quantitative Reasoning are each scored from 130-170.
-The Analytical Writing, on the other hand, is scored from 0-6.
-Moreover, a good GRE score would be any score above 300.
+The Analytical Writing Assessment, on the other hand, is scored from 0-6.
+So, what is a good GRE score?
+That would be any score above 300.
 An average score would range from 290-300, which would mean you have to score 150 in each of the sections.
 Additionally, Analytical Writing also adds great value to your GRE score report, so you have to make sure to put in equal effort in all the sections of the exam.
 While GRE prep in 1 month may seem difficult, it is certainly possible.
 Hence, we have come up with a sample GRE study plan for one month for you.
 Feel free to alter as per time and convenience.